wdomitrz/iml-team_3/xai_stories/03-hotel-booking.md

 ### Model 1.
 Booking cancellation

 The aim of this model is to predict whether guest cancels reservation and explanation of the reasons.
-The chosen model is XGBoost with RFE (Recursive Feature Elimination).
-Table [nr] details split of dataset.
+The chosen model is XGBoost.
+Table [nr] details the split of dataset.

 |   | Train  | Test  |
 |---|---|---|